ragibson/Steganography/README.md

     $ stegolsb steglsb -a -i input_image.png -s input_file.zip -n 2
     Image resolution: (2000, 1100)
     Using 2 LSBs, we can hide:     1650000 B
     Size of input file:            1566763 B
     File size tag:                 3 B

 ### Hiding Data
 The following command will hide data in the input image and write the result to the steganographed image, producing output similar to

     $ stegolsb steglsb -h -i input_image.png -s input_file.zip -o steg.png -n 2 -c 1
-    Reading files...
-Done in 0.26 s
-    Hiding 1566763 bytes...
-Done in 0.32 s Writing to output image...
-Done in 0.47 s
+    Files read                     in 0.26s
+    1566763 bytes hidden           in 0.31s
+    Image overwritten              in 0.27s

 ### Recovering Data
 The following command will recover data from the steganographed image and write the result to the output file, producing output similar to

     $ stegolsb steglsb -r -i steg.png -o output_file.zip -n 2
-    Reading files...
-Done in 0.30 s
-    Recovering 1566763 bytes...
-Done in 0.28 s Writing to output file...
-Done in 0.00 s
+    Files read                     in 0.30s
+    1566763 bytes recovered        in 0.28s
+    Output file written            in 0.00s

 <a name = "StegDetect"></a>
 ## StegDetect